e-picas/html5-quick-template/README.md

 -   printers friendly
 -   search in page with highlight and count of results (3 chars. min)
 -   use `TAB` key to select search field and `ESC` key to clear current search
--   query string to process a search on document load with `?search=...`
+-   query string to process a search on document load with `search=...`
+-   simple profiler (hidden by default) visible on document load with query argument `profiler=on`

 ![Alt text](screen-copy.jpg "Screen sample rendering of the test.php file")